wailsapp/wails/README.md

 - Powerful cli tool
 - Multiplatform

+## Project Status

+Wails is currently in Beta.
+Please make sure you read the [Project Status](https://wails.app/project_status.html) if you are interested in using this project.

 ## Installation

 Wails uses cgo to bind to the native rendering engines so a number of platform dependent libraries are needed as well as an installation of Go.
 The basic requirements are: